EdwinZhanCN/Lumen/lumen-clip/README.md

 - Logging
   - The server logs to stdout; additional logs can be directed as needed.
 You may see `pml_service.log` if you configure file-based logging.
 - Performance tuning
-  - Batch size is currently fixed at 8 in the unified service.
+  - Batch size defaults to 8 in the unified service (override via `BATCH_SIZE`).
 Increase cautiously based on device memory and throughput requirements.

 ## Data sources and caching